Symmetries of linearized gravity from adjoint operators: Spin-1

 Next, we consider the linear symmetry operator \eqref{eq:Spin1CurlShatst}.
-Its GHP components are given in \eqref{eq:Spin1CurlShatstComps} in the appendix.
-A modification of the form\footnote{Note that the modification is, up to a multiplying function, the TME operator \eqref{eq:Spin1Odef}, c.f. footnote~\ref{fn:Carterop}.}
+Its GHP components are given in \eqref{eq:Spin1CurlShatstComps} and here we consider again an alternative form with the additional term being, up to a multiplying function, the TME operator \eqref{eq:Spin1Odef}. \begin{lemma} The linear symmetry operator \eqref{eq:Spin1CurlShatst} can be represented in the form